maex0/nerddeck/README.md

 - Compare and contrast the key features of Go and Haskell as functional programming languages.
 - Provide practical examples and use cases to demonstrate the strengths and weaknesses of each language.
+- Implement the spaced repetition algorithm SM-2.
+Information about this algorithm can be found [here](https://www.supermemo.com/en/blog/application-of-a-computer-to-improve-the-results-obtained-in-working-with-the-supermemo-method)

 ## Getting Started